-I am a social anthropologist with special interests in migration regimes, racism, gender and the precarization of life and labour in urban spaces.
+I am a social anthropologist with special interests in migration regimes, racism, gender, social inequality and the precarization of life and labour in urban spaces.
 I like to explore the intersections of academic, activist, and artistic practices.

 From October 2020 to September 2021, I am guest professor for gender, migration and globalization at the Institute of Social Sciences at the University of Augsburg.

 From October 2019 to March 2020, I held an interim professorship at the Center for Flight and Migration at the University of Eichstätt-Ingolstadt.
 I taught in the new Master’s program “Flight, Migration, Society”.

 Between May and August, 2019, I was a fellow at the Thomas Mann House in Los Angeles, USA.

 I hold a PhD in Social Anthropology from the University of Göttingen (summa cum laude) and a Master of Anthropological Research from the University of Manchester.

 I have published the monography Arbeit!
 Wohnen!
 Auseinandersetzungen um EU-Migration (Housing!
 Labour!
 Urban Contestations of EU-Migration) and several articles.

 My book ‚Arbeit!
 Wohnen!‘ has been reviewed in Bayerisches Jahrbuch für Volkskunde (Jens Adam), in suburban (Jenny Künkel) and in Zeitschrift für Volkskunde (Lara Gruhn, paywall) – many thanks to the reviewers!